shadowbq/matrix.dot.files/docs/README.containers.md

 These kind of containers execute a single task, are short lived and maybe be removed after use.
 Examples are compilers (Golang), build tools (Maven), or other batch tooling (ImageMagick).

-Docker and Containers have many use-cases including microservices, scheduling with k8s, etc. One very interesting usecase with
+Docker and Containers have many use-cases including micro-services, scheduling with k8s, etc. One very interesting use-case with
 Docker is that it can be utilized to minimize the number of inter-dependencies on the OS.

 ### Docker Security

+* [README - Sandboxes](README.sandbox.md)  - Additional information about Sandboxing applications.

 There are four major areas to consider when reviewing Docker security: